 The Disney-esque Pena Palace is high on the hillside and has fabulous views.
 You can wander in its forest park as well as the flamboyant state rooms.
 It’s very popular and can be crowded in summer.

 First built in 1560 it was home to no more than a dozen monks who lived a reclusive and spartan life.
-It was eventually closed in the 1830s.
+It closed eventually in the 1830s.
 The individual monks’ cells are lined in cork and are so small you have to duck to squeeze in to them.
 The furniture, including beds and toilets (particularly fascinating to children) are formed from rock.
 A hermit, one of the founders of the order, lived there for 36 years and you can see the rock that formed his outdoor home.

 The Quinta da Regaleira is about five minutes walk from the town.
 Although the house is huge it’s the gardens which are most interesting.

 The grounds and structures are said to hold mystical and symbolic meanings.
 It’s a magical park of grottoes, caves, wells and eerie tunnels which will keep teens, as well as younger children, amused for literally hours.
 Bring a torch!

 Finally Monserrate, a romantic park and palace, is another good picnic spot.

 Just outside Sintra on the Atlantic coast is the fishing village of Azenhas do Mar.
 There’s a famous seafood restaurant here with a stunning natural swimming pool.
 The village has traditional whitewashed houses and is worth a look too.

 O Pucaro, Estrada do Guincho, Cascais. we had a delicious lunch here this summer, it’s just behind Guincho beach.

 Resto do Chapito, Costa do Castello, Lisbon.
 Two different hotels we’ve stayed at have recommended a meal here.
 We’ve eaten on the terrace and upstairs where there’s a fantastic view.